SMAKSS/random-array-element/Readme.md

 chooser();
 // Result: Foo
-// Only repeats, once all items within the array are exhausted.
+// It will only repeats, once all items within the array are exhausted.
 ```

 ## Demo